dreamcatcher-tech/network/Inbox/2024-11-14 2041 minerals connector.md

 Map out all the contacts, how they like to be spoken to, map all the connections, handle multi lingual translations, build up a list of agents in the field.
 Navigate complex compliance.

 Build up maps of supply and demand.
 Have tools to figure out what a fair deal price is for minerals.

+Making these deals seems very interesting, and a great way to leverage AI to process messaging of all kinds.